Jurassic Coast LinX53

 Dorset is served by a reliable rail network between many of the UK’s principal towns and local stations throughout the country.

-Why not take a day trip to the beautiful Channel Islands or France with Condor Ferries from Weymouth or Poole or take advantage of the many boat trips along the Jurassic Coast?
+Why not take a day trip to the beautiful Channel Islands or France with Condor Ferries from Poole or take advantage of the many boat trips along the Jurassic Coast?

 There’s no such thing as ‘rush hour’ in Dorset!